 Schedule a free consultation with a Virginia homicide attorney from our firm for more precise and nuanced information on the laws and penalties surrounding homicide in Virginia, as well as how they may apply to your case.

 The laws concerning homicide in the Commonwealth are complex, and the penalties that would accompany a conviction are steep.
 It is important that you have a strong understanding of the charge you face, as well as any penalties that might might be issued with a conviction.
-It is unreasonable to expect that you will have this knowledge without consulting with a homicide attorney in Virginia who will be able to explain the specifics of your case.
+It is unreasonable to expect that you will have this knowledge without consulting with a homicide attorney in NoVa who will be able to explain the specifics of your case.
 We would advise that you not go through this situation alone.

 When you hire a lawyer with our firm, you will have a consummate legal professional on your side that will ensure your rights are protected throughout a possible trial.
 They can also work towards negotiating a lesser charge before the trial.
 The best way to understand what lays ahead of you, as well as the services that our attorneys can provide, is to contact us as soon as possible.